 Urease Test Procedure

-The protocol of urease test includes the following steps:
+The protocol of the urease test includes the following steps:

 Experiment using Stuart’s urea broth media: